-So, we talked about Italian Slang, Common Italian Phrases, Sicilian slang what are we going to look at now?
+So, we talked about Italian Slang, Common Italian Phrases, Sicilian slang, My love in Italian dictionary what are we going to look at now?
 One of my personal favourite cities, and I’m also gonna say one of the most beautiful cities in all of Italy: Naples, Napoli.

 Neapolitan is a unique dialect and considered by linguists it’s own language, because of it

 ’s conquest by Spanish, Catalan, French, and Arab factions, the region picked up words here and there and created a way to speak that is very different from canonical Italian.

 So, what exactly are we going to look at today?
 Are we going to find some Neapolitan Ice cream slang?
 Nope not today, but I’ll leave you a “cuppitiéllo” so you can ask for an ice cream cone when you’re there.
 Are we going to look at the difference between a Neapolitan pizza vs Margherita?